 Wet springs in the Carolinas can stretch foundation phase by 1–3 weeks.
 We monitor forecasts and adjust pours accordingly — a bad pour is worse than a delayed pour.

-Phase 4: Framing & Dry-In (Months 5–7)
+What Happens During Phase 4: Framing and Dry-In (Months 5–7)?

 This is the phase where homeowners finally feel progress — the house goes from foundation to recognizable structure in about 6–8 weeks.
 Sequence: